 Joe believed passionately in leaving the world a better place than he found it.
 He served in many capacities for organizations such as the National Urban League, YMCA conference centers at Lake George, NY and Black Mountain, N.C., and in Greenville for the City Civil Service Commission, Goodwill Industries, and the Greenville Symphony.
 He was an early and strong advocate for equality of opportunity regardless of race, and was one of the founders of the Urban League in Greenville in 1970.
 He remained a Trustee Emeritus of what is now known as the Urban League of the Upstate until his death.
 He was also instrumental in founding, and a longtime Advisory Board member of, the Riegel and Emory Center for Human Resource Research at the College of Business Administration at the University of South Carolina.

 Joe was also an intellectual – knowledgeable in Greek, Latin, and Hebrew from his seminary days; a student of etymology, philosophy, the Bible, industrial psychology, Freud, Adam Smith, and Thomas Wolfe; and a gifted public speaker and admired negotiator and writer.
-A volume of his collected sermons, speeches, and writings will be published in 2008.
+A volume of his collected sermons, speeches, and writings was published in 2008.
+Amazon link here.

 Joe and Vauda moved to Ithaca in May 2003 to be near their son, who had become Director of the Paleontological Research Institution and an Adjunct Professor at Cornell University.
 In addition to his wife and son, Joe is survived by his daughter-in-law, Jennifer Tegan; and granddaughter, Alexandra, all of Ithaca.
 He is also survived by a nephew, George T. Allmon, Jr. of Columbia, Md.; a niece, Sue Krause of Buckeystown, Md.; and a sister-in-law, Doris Couch of Monroe, Ga.; and several nieces and nephews.